palantir/foundry-platform-python/docs/v2/Filesystem/Folder.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# ResourceDisplayName
+# str
 display_name = "My Folder"
-# FolderRid | The parent folder Resource Identifier (RID).
+# RID | The parent folder Resource Identifier (RID).
 For Projects, this will be the Space RID and for Spaces, this value will be the root folder (`ri.compass.main.folder.0`).
 parent_folder_rid = "ri.compass.main.folder.4cae7c13-b59f-48f6-9ef2-dbde603e4e33"
 # Optional[PreviewMode] | Enables the use of preview functionality.
 preview = None